progiez/nptel-assignment-answers/README.md

 # NPTEL Assignment Answers 2024 with Solutions (July-Dec)

-Welcome to the NPTEL Assignment Answers and Solutions repository!
+Welcome to the NPTEL Assignment Answers 2024 repository!
 This repository contains comprehensive answers and solutions for various NPTEL courses.

 ## How to Use This Repo to See NPTEL Assignment Answers and Solutions 2024